-2(c) Expanding delegation capability to include support for all Delegation certification airworthiness standards when appropriate, Delegation particularly low-risk or routine activities such those related to Expansion - ICAs - Emissions noise and emissions tests and instructions for continued - Emissions - Noise airworthiness (ICA). - Noise 2(d) Reviewing and updating the AIR certification project Project Sequencing sequencing program to account for ODA.
-Process Improvement 3 Integrated Roadmap and Vision for Certification Process • Reforms The ARC recommends the FAA develop an integrated, D1 overarching vision of the future state for certification Develop an procedures and a roadmap such that- Integrated Comprehensive 3(a) A detailed roadmap clearly shows how initiatives/programs - support the future state and provides gates or phases with clear Roadmap for Major Change Initiatives milestones and success criteria; and in AIR 3(b) There is a periodic review and update to the vision and roadmap for certification procedures which includes input from affected stakeholders.
+2(5) Evenanding delegation constilling to install a second for all 2(c) Expanding delegation capability to include support for all Delegation certification airworthiness standards when appropriate, Expansion - ICAs particularly low-risk or routine activities such those related to - Emissions noise and emissions tests and instructions for continued - Noise 2(3) airworthiness (ICA).
+2(d) Reviewing and updating the AIR certification project Project Sequencing 3 sequencing program to account for ODA.
+Integrated Pandman and Vision for Cartification Process Process Improvement 3 Integrated Roadmap and Vision for Certification Process Reforms The ARC recommends the FAA develop an integrated, overarching vision of the future state for certification Develop an procedures and a roadmap such that- Integrated 3(a) A detailed roadmap clearly shows how initiatives/programs Comprehensive support the future state and provides gates or phases with clear Roadmap for Major milestones and success criteria; and Change Initiatives 3(b) There is a periodic review and update to the vision and in AIR roadmap for certification procedures which includes input from affected stakeholders.
 4 Update Part 21 to Reflect a Systems Approach for Safety The ARC recommends the FAA undertake a review to update Title 14, Code of Federal Regulations (14 CFR) part 21 certification procedures to reflect a system safety approach to product certification processes and oversight of design organizations which includes consideration of- 4(a) Minimum qualification and organizational requirements for design approval applicants and holders including Update Part 21 responsibilities and privileges, 4(b) Certified Design Organization (CDO) and the recommendations of the FAA's CDO ARC for implementation Part 21/SMS ARC of this concept, 4(c) Training and resources necessary to maintain robust oversight of design organizations and certification activity, 4(d) SMS for design approval holders (DAHs), and 4(e) Issuance of an advance notice of proposed rulemaking (ANPRM) to solicit public input and views on some of the concepts to be considered.
 5 Culture and Change Management The ARC recommends the FAA develop and implement a Develop an comprehensive change management plan that takes full Integrated advantage of training development capability to prepare the Comprehensive workforce for its new and evolving roles and responsibilities in Roadmap for Major a systems safety approach to certification and oversight.
-The Change Initiatives SMS principles, data analysis, evaluation of safety systems, in AIR and root cause analysis should be required training for those AIR staff overseeing safety systems.
-6 Process Reforms and Efficiencies Needed for Other AIR Functions
+The Change Initiatives SMS principles, data analysis, evaluation of safety systems, in AIR and root cause analysis should be required training for those 6 AIR staff overseeing safety systems.
+Process Reforms and Efficiencies Needed for Other AIR Functions L 1 WILLIAM